purdiea/Git-Intro/Command-Line-Git.md

  Enter your passphrase for GitHub (created when I created the file github_id_rsa and saved in 1Password).
 (I think in theory I shouldn't have to do this each time but for now it appears I have to do it.)

+ If you need to check what SSH keys exist on your repo, visit https://github.com/settings/keys To create a new key, follow instructions here:  https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/
+ If you do this from the analytics box, it will create a new key that everyone will need to use.
+If you do it from your local machine then that is what you will use to connect to github from your local machine.

 * Navigate to directory where you want to store GitHub repositories.
  >cd /Users/amywhite/Dropbox/MoveOn/GitHub